Sakimotor/The-Silver-Parser/README.md

 A GUI tool made in Java to make translation of "The Silver Case" easier.
-Right now, this tools supports any modern version of "The Silver Case", as well as it's sequel, "The 25Th Ward: The Silver Case".
+Right now, this tool supports any modern version of "The Silver Case", as well as it's sequel, "The 25Th Ward: The Silver Case".

 <img src="https://i.imgur.com/qEYwyEo.png"
      alt="The Silver Parser" />